drfknoble/machine_vision_tutorials/activity_1/README.md

 ### Visual Studio Code

-Open the Command Palette via either <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> or <kbd>F1</kbd> and enter the following command:
+To configure the project, open the Command Palette via either the shortcut <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> or <kbd>F1</kbd>, or open the "View" menu and left click on Command Palette.
+Afterwards, enter the following command:

     CMake:Configure

 Wait for the command to complete.

-Open the Command Palette and enter the following command:
+To build the project, open the Command Palette and enter the following command:

     CMake:Build

 Wait for the command to complete.

-Open the Command Palette and enter the following command:
+To run the built executable, open the Command Palette and enter the following command:

     CMake:Run Without Debugging

 Wait for the command to complete.

-Open the Command Palette and enter the following command:
+To install the build executable, open the Command Palette and enter the following command:

     CMake:Install

 Wait for the command to complete.

+### Visual Studio IDE

+To build the project, use the shortcut <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>B</kbd> or open the "Build" menu and left click on "Build All".

+Wait for the command to complete.

+Left click on the drop down menu next to "Select Startup Item" and select "main.exe".

+To run the built executable, left click on the selected startup item.

+To install the built executable, open the "Build" menu and left click on install "main.exe".

+To run the installed executable, left click on the drop down menu next to "Select Startup Item" and select "main.exe (install)".
+Afterwards, left click on the selected startup item.

 ## Output